tmelanson17/Motion_Template/README.md

 ##### Models

 In addition, the pose and model parameters must be downloaded from the internet.
-[Please download the repository here](https://www.dropbox.com/s/56r5fe80a23jlks/model.zip?dl=0)
+[Please download the model ZIP file here](https://www.dropbox.com/s/56r5fe80a23jlks/model.zip?dl=0)

 Move the ```model.zip``` file into the ```OpenPose``` directory, then unzip the contents within the directory.
 You should see three directories appear: ```head```, ```face```, and ```pose``.